Mentorship & Advising

 Students enrolled in a BFA degree program have three members on their Advising Team on site at SMFA: a Senior Academic Advisors, Tobias Bennett and Stephanie Lam, and an Advising Dean, Leah Gadd.
 BFA students may meet with these advisors interchangeably throughout their academic careers.

 In addition to providing students with guidance on course selection and degree requirements, the BFA Advising Team also advises students on study abroad and exchange opportunities, and helps with personal leaves of absence.

 Combined Degree Advising

-Students in the Combined Degree Program meet with both the BFA Advising Team as well as an advising dean who specializes our the BA/BS programs, Dean Robin Olinsky.
+Students in the Combined Degree Program meet with both the BFA Advising Team as well as an advising dean who specializes our the BA/BS programs, Dean Tanesha Leathers.
 In addition, once Combined Degree students declare their BA/BS major, they will select a faculty advisor within their major.

 Graduate students are required to meet with their graduate faculty advisor at least four times a semester to discuss the progress of their current work.
 Students must also meet with their academic advisor at least once each semester for guidance in selecting studio and liberal arts courses that are most appropriate to their path of study.

 In addition to your faculty and academic advisors, the range of informal mentorship opportunities is abundant.
 This may come in the form of critiques with faculty members outside of the graduate faculty cohort, studio managers helping facilitate the teaching of specific tools and methods of making, or curatorial staff helping prepare for the MFA Thesis Exhibition.

 MFA students will meet with the Interim Associate Director of Graduate Programs Kenson Truong to discuss course selection, degree requirements, and to prepare for their final theses throughout the program.

 Post-Bacc students will meet with Karmimadeebora McMillan, to discuss which courses will best support their artistic goals.